Quick guide to IPTC Photo Metadata and Google Images

 What fields to use, and what to put in them

-Google displays three IPTC photo metadata fields, wherever available, for an image shown as search result.
+Google Images displays the value of these three IPTC photo metadata fields, wherever available, for an image shown as search result.
 This tells the viewer who is the creator and who is the copyright holder of the image and what credit line should be shown next to the image.
 This information is taken from the IPTC photo metadata embedded in the image file.

 For displaying the creator of the image, the Creator field is read and shown with the label Creator.
 Google first reads the ISO XMP dc:creator field, and if that is empty, then the IPTC IIM 2:80 Creator field.
 Your editing tool probably just gives you a single field labelled “creator” so just use that and you won’t have to worry.